Home > Fertility services > Fertility for the over forties

 Studies analysing the genetic and chromosome make-up of eggs and embryos have consistently found that the error rate increases with age.
 This is most clearly illustrated in the increasing risk of Down’s syndrome seen in older mothers.

-The Bridge Centre is a leading provider of genetic testing and offers the latest techniques of aneuploidy screening by array CGH.
+The Bridge Centre is a leading provider of genetic testing and offers the latest techniques through its IVF genetics programme called One By One.
 This technology may be especially appropriate for older women and those who have already had an unsuccessful IVF cycle.

 Aneuploidy screening may improve pregnancy and live birth rates, because only those embryos with normal chromosomes arrangements are selected for transfer.
 If all embryos are found to be abnormal, screening will enable you to make an important decision about embryo transfer and further IVF treatment.